Temperature anomaly (K; relative to 1971-2000) - Land and ocean: latitudes between 20S and 20N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In both land and oceanic locations at latitudes between 20 degrees South and 20 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.41 degrees Kelvin in November 2025, compared to 0.51 in October 2025.
+In both land and oceanic locations at latitudes between 20 degrees South and 20 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.44 degrees Kelvin in December 2025, compared to 0.43 in the previous month.

 History.
-Here’s a quick look at some descriptive statistics we computed on the entire sample: the anomaly reached its maximum of 1.16 degrees Kelvin in February 2024; it registered a minimum of -1.26 in March 1917; it had a mean value of -0.26.
+Have a look at a few descriptive statistics calculated on the whole sample: the anomaly hit a maximum of 1.15 degrees Kelvin in February 2024; it reached a minimum of -1.27 in March 1917; it averaged -0.26.

 Latest values